tyronetheqt/vendetta-theme/README.md

 ```
 me personally i use this with discord amoled theme so i recommend you do too

-to install this copy the raw link go to themes in vendetta click the plus icon on the top right (if you copied the raw theme it should already be in the text box) then click install
+to install this copy the raw link go to themes in vendetta click the plus icon on the top right (if you copied the raw link it should already be in the text box) then click install